 Power Armor (Ex)

-The ironman can craft and pilot a suit of magic-powered armor known as Power Armor, rather than an independent automaton.
+The ironman’s automaton is instead a wearable suit of power armor, which can both act autonomously and enhance the ironman’s abilities.
 The power armor must be of Humanoid form.
-This grants the wearer many of the bonuses normally gained by automatons as they are improved and upgraded (with a ACP of -6 and 35% spell failure), at the cost of taking up the ironman’s armor slot.
+While not wearing the armor, it may act on its own initiative as a regular automaton.
+However, while wearing the armor, it grants the wearer many of the bonuses normally gained by automatons as they are improved and upgraded (with a ACP of -6 and 35% spell failure), at the cost of taking up the ironman’s armor slot.
 Getting in or out of power armor is normally a standard action.
 The ironman is considered proficient with this power armor.

 While wearing the suit, the ironman gains the automaton’s hit points as temporary hit points.
 These temporary hit points can be restored any way in which the engineer could restore his automaton’s hit points, including the repair skill.
 Furthermore, the ironman can use his Repair ability on his power armor as a swift action so long as he’s piloting it and the power armor is not destroyed.

 When inside his power armor, the ironman uses the automaton’s size and shape rather than his own.
 He gains the automaton’s base movement and movement capabilities, armor bonuses (including armor plating) and a slam attack.
-The ironman uses the automaton’s Strength and Dexterity scores, but retains his own Constitution and mental ability scores.
-The ironman uses the automaton’s base attack bonus.
+The ironman gains the automaton’s Strength and Dexterity modifiers as equipment bonuses to his own Strength and Dexterity scores, and the ironman uses the automaton’s base attack bonus.
 He does not gain the Share Trick ability, and does not gain the Automaton Upgrades (but see below).

 If the power armor’s hit points are reduced to half its maximum while the ironman is wearing it, it gains the broken condition, and the ironman takes penalties for wearing a broken suit of armor (attacks are unaffected).
 If the power armor’s hit points are reduced to 0, it breaks as a regular automaton.
 The ironman may only take mental actions or exit the power armor.
 Exiting an inactive power armor requires a full-round action.